-- All required course work. - A University Graduation Application form processed through the Graduate Programs Specialist. - The MSN scholarly project. - The "MSN Project Completion Approval Form" submitted no less than 14 days prior to the last class day of the semester of intended graduation to the KSN Chair of Graduate Education. - Submit an electronic version of approved final project to Program Chair.

-Any other requirements outlined in the project submission process (provided to students by the Graduate Program Specialist)
+- All required course work. - A University Graduation Application form processed through the Graduate Programs Specialist. - The MSN scholarly project. - The "MSN Project Completion Approval Form" submitted no less than 14 days prior to the last class day of the semester of intended graduation to the KSN Chair of Graduate Education. - Submit an electronic version of approved final project to Dulaney Browne Library. - Any other requirements outlined in the project submission process (provided to students by course faculty).